arsindelve/ZorkAI/README.md

 ## What's next?

-- Save, restore and restart.
+- Save, restore and ~~restart~~(done).
 They work fine when you’re running the game as a console app, but I need to adapt them to the web.
-- Frankly, the parser is not very good.
+- ~~Frankly, the parser is not very good.
 If I’m being honest, it’s not much better than the original Zork parser.
-I need to find a solution that truly understands and processes every kind of sentence.
+I need to find a solution that truly understands and processes every kind of sentence.~~ (I moved to Claude 4 for text parsing instead of AWS Lex, and the results are incredible.
+Check out this exchange):

+      > Fine. so open up the mailbox, then

+      Opening the small mailbox reveals a leaflet.

+      > pick up the leaflet

+      Taken.

+      > now go ahead and close the mailbox please

+      Closed.

+      > nevermind open the mailbox back up again

+      Opened.

+      > next put the leaflet back in the mailbox

+      Done.

 - Finish the game!
 There is still the maze, the coal mine, the thief, and more.
 - The world of Zork has a rich lore and vocabulary, with words like “Zorkmid”, “Frobozz”, “Dimwit Flathead”.
 I want to fine-tune the LLM to make the responses  more Zork-like.
 - Finally, I started with Zork because it’s the most well-known, and one of the simplest Infocom games.
 What I really want, though, is to implement one of my two favourites, “Planetfall” and “A Mind Forever Voyaging”.
 These two games by Steve Meretzky are brilliant works of fiction, and I would love to see them come alive with AI immersion.